NOAA-GFDL/fre-workflows/for-developers.md

 The overall hierarchy looks something like this:

-highest priority---  `sites/$sitefile.cylc` > `flow.cylc` ---lowest priority
+highest priority---  `site/$sitefile.cylc` > `flow.cylc` ---lowest priority

 Prioritization does not mean that the settings in any file are ignored - but if the settings in two files disagree, cylc uses the setting value in the higher-priority file over the lower-priority one.
 We currently have pre-scripts defined for every step of the workflow in `site/$sitefile.cylc`, and that means **YOU NEED TO EDIT THERE**.

 **For testing at the lab, that means you are editing site/ppan.cylc.**

 *Please note:* these steps may include changes that you do not want to include in your git history for safety's sake.
-To avoid adding these to your git history, you can edit the code in `~/cylc-src/$your_test_experiment` directly after checking it out with a `fre pp checkout`:
+To avoid adding these to your git history, you can edit the code in `~/cylc-src/$your_test_experiment` directly after checking it out with the fre-cli subtool `fre pp checkout`:

 ```
 > fre pp checkout -b 51.var.filtering -e ESM4.5_candidateA -p ppan -t prod-openmp